Vulnerability Assessment Reporting: The Complete Guide for Beginners

 4. Build business resilience

 Cyber security is a growing concern across many businesses, so chances are your board members want to take a better grip of their risk, before the lack of insights into vulnerabilities is turned into a much more serious business problem.
 With ransomware attacks regularly making headlines, having proper vulnerability management in place and presenting an “all clear” vulnerability assessment report, can give your business heads that needed peace of mind.
+We have a dedicated guide to vulnerability management metrics for more detail on exactly what you should be measuring.

 What should a vulnerability assessment report contain?